-In order to quote you a price and sell you a policy, the insurance company needs the below information:
+In order to generate a rate and sell you a policy, an auto insurance company usually needs the information below:

 Depending on the car insurance company, you may need to provide additional details.
-So, while you might be able to use a fake name or secondary E-mail address during the quote process, it will become a moot point once you attempt to purchase a policy.
+These details help underwriters put together a policy that is specific to the risk that you pose.
+Specific factors that underwriters look for are your driving record, age, claims history and, in most states, your credit history.
+While you might be able to use a fake name or secondary E-mail address during the quote process, your real identity and personal details must be used once you attempt to purchase a policy.

-Depending on the insurance company you shop, receiving an accurate anonymous quote could be near-impossible — or not worth the effort.
-Some companies require your driver's license in order to start the quote process, which is difficult to fake.
+Depending on the insurance company you select, receiving an accurate anonymous quote could be near-impossible — or not worth the effort.
+Some companies require your driver's license in order to start the quote process.

-While you can try to disclose as little personal information as you can get away with, due to the highly personalized nature of car insurance quotes, it is in your best interest to provide accurate and up-to-date information so you can receive the most precise quotes possible.
+While you can try to disclose as little personal information as possible, the highly personalized nature of car insurance quotes means it could be in your best interest to provide accurate and up-to-date information to receive the most precise quotes possible.

-You will need to provide the following personal information — at the very least — to get the most accurate rates: driver date of birth, vehicle storage location, driver's license number, driving and insurance history, VIN of the vehicle to be insured.
+You will need to provide the following personal information to get accurate rates: driver's date of birth, vehicle storage location, driver's license number, driving and insurance history, and VIN of the vehicle to be insured.

 Follow-up phone calls are a common complaint from insurance shoppers looking for quotes online.
 The most effective way to avoid spammers is to use legitimate, trusted comparison sites.
 The Zebra takes pride in its strict no-spam policy, allowing shoppers to compare quotes from an array of insurers without being hounded by spam calls.